Executive Director of Westside Economic Alliance

 - A graduate degree in a field applicable to economic development or nonprofit management.

-- Ability to speak and write effectively and persuasively.
+- Ability to present and write effectively and persuasively.

 - Management experience.